 6. Accreditation is key

-Think of accreditation as the “seal of approval” that your university meets a standard of excellence.
+Think of accreditation as the “seal of approval” that your university has been evaluated against a set of widely accepted higher education standards. and meets acceptable levels of quality.
 A degree from an accredited university demonstrates to your current or future employer that you received a quality education from a reputable institution.
 The University of Arizona Global Campus is accredited by WASC Senior College and University Commission (WSCUC) www.wscuc.org.
-Regional accreditation is a key indicator of educational quality.
+Accreditation is a key indicator of educational quality.
 In order to receive and maintain accredited status, institutions undergo a rigorous review from independent accrediting agencies and must demonstrate that they meet accepted standards of educational quality.
 Regional accreditation is generally regarded as the established standard for institutional accreditation in the United States.

 There is much more to consider before making your decision, from knowing the financial impact of a master’s degree and the admission requirements to figuring out how to fit school into your schedule.
 Having all the information makes a difference, and it’s also a good way to practice your research skills before you start your first master’s degree course.